Introduction to loading data

 Run a query and save the results to a table.
 You can append the results to an existing table or write to a new table.
 For more information, see Writing query results.

 Some third-party applications and services provide connectors that can ingest data into BigQuery.
 The details of how to configure and manage the ingestion pipeline depend on the application.
+For example, to load data from external sources to BigQuery's storage, you can use Informatica Data Loader.
+For more information, see Load data using a third-party application.

 Choosing a data ingestion method